volkanozsarac/EzGM/README.md

 EzGM.tbdy_2018 is used to perform record selection in accordance with TBDY2018 (Turkish Building Code).

+EzGM.ec8_part1 is used to perform record selection in accordance with EC8 Part 1 (Eurocode 8 part 1).

 EzGM.gm_processor is used to process a ground motion records.
 ***